146th Operations Group: Combat in Europe

+The unit met its first enemy air opposition on the mission of 24 May, when it was attacked by seven Focke-Wulf Fw 190s while escorting bombers to Belgium.
+Three days later the group completed its first dive bombing mission.
+The group flew escort missions for B-26 Marauders attacking airfields, railroads and bridges preparing for Operation Overlord, the invasion of Normandy.
+It flew fourteen missions on D-Day when it patrolled the beaches and provided top cover for other outfits in dive-bombing attacks against enemy targets.
+In the days succeeding the successful establishment of the Normandy beachhead the 373rd Group swept behind enemy lines, attacking motor convoys, troops, transportation facilities, and other tactical and interdiction targets, in an effort to isolate the battlefield.

-Although the 373rd Group was primarily concerned with ground support and interdiction operations, it did, on several occasions, engage the enemy in aerial combat.
-For example, on 7 June, one day after the landings, the 410th Fighter Squadron accounted for three aerial victories.
+The group left Woodchurch on 4 July and were established at Tour-en-Bessin Airfield on 19 July.
+Although the group was primarily concerned with ground support and interdiction operations, it engaged the enemy in aerial combat on several occasions.
+On 7 June, one day after the landings, the 410th Squadron accounted for three aerial victories.
 On 29 June, while the 411th Fighter Squadron was providing top cover for a dive-bombing strike against rolling stock in the Le Mans-Tours area, its pilots ran into seven Messerschmitt Bf 109s.
 In the battle which ensued the 411th's pilots chalked up five aerial victories.

-The movement of the 373rd Fighter Group to France in July 1944 hindered its operations during the latter part of the month; however, in August the Group's operations were once again in high gear.
-With reduced flying distance to and from the front lines the unit was able to complete 94 missions during the month.
+The movement of the group to France hindered its operations during the latter part of July.
+However, in August the group completed 94 missions.
 Most of those missions were in support of General George Patton's United States Third Army, which during the month burst out of Normandy and into Brittany, liberated all of that peninsula except three port cities, and swept 140 mi past Paris to within 60 mi of the German border.

-During that rapid advance across France the 373rd Fighter Group and other XIX Tactical Air Command units blazed the way for General Patton's tank columns.
-The 373rd, along with the other units, provided "umbrella cover" for the advancing ground forces, knocked out enemy rail and railroad transportation, and struck again and again at enemy tanks, gun emplacements, troop concentrations, and strongpoints.
+During the advance across France the 373rd provided "umbrella cover" for the advancing ground forces, knocked out enemy rail and railroad transportation, and struck again and again at enemy tanks, gun emplacements, troop concentrations, and strongpoints.